thefaftek-git/voice-conversational-ai/README.md

 ### Live Audio Transcription

-For real-time transcription from a microphone:
+For real-time transcription from a microphone (auto-detects CUDA):

 ```python
 from src.live_transcription import LiveTranscriber